LaTeXing/LaTeXing-Documentation/tutorials/remote_references/citeulike.md

 ## Enter the Username

 For a successful communication between LaTeXing and Citeulike you just have to provide an username.
-At the bottom an input panel will apear and you just have to fill your username in that panel.
+At the bottom an input panel will appear and you just have to fill your username in that panel.

 ![](images/citeulike_setup_1.jpg)